markpmlim/LightProbes2/README.md

 ```

-a CIImage object is instantiated with the call:
+will instantiated a *CIImage* object with the call:

 ```objective-c